Gonorrhea symptoms | What are the symptoms of gonorrhea?

 How long can gonorrhea last?

 There are few medical studies that showcase how long gonorrhea can last for, due to the fact that it could potentially be unsafe to knowingly research untreated participants.
+Keep in mind that gonorrhea will not go away without treatment, and it can cause complications if left untreated.

 If you are concerned that you have a sexually transmitted infection, you should get tested as soon as possible.